netglade/glade_forms/glade_forms/README.md

 ## Control other inputs
 Sometimes, it can be handy to update some input *B* value based on the changed value of input *A*.

 Each input has `onChange()` callback where these reactions can be created.
-For example, automatically update "Age" value based on checked `VIP Content` input (checkbox).
+For example, automatically update `Age` value based on checked `VIP Content` input (checkbox).

 ```dart
 // definition of vipContent input